Postdoctoral and Graduate Student Education and Research Development Affairs

 In this 2-day workshop, you’ll learn the important practical and conceptual aspects of writing competitive grant proposals.
 The course will emphasize the “extra” things that can lead to a successful proposal.

-This workshop is appropriate for investigators, postdoctoral researchers, and research operations staff who’ve already had some exposure to writing grant applications, either through training, mentoring, or personal experience.
+This workshop is appropriate for investigators, postdoctoral researchers, and research administration staff who’ve already had some exposure to writing grant applications, either through training, mentoring, or personal experience.

-An optional Overview of K Awards will be offered at the end of the first day.
-Sign up for this session when you register for the event.
+An optional overview of the major differences between NSF and NIH applications will be offered at the end of the first day.

 |9:00am||General Proposal Writing Concepts|

 |10:15am||Preparation of the Application: General Concepts|

 |12:45pm||Optional Session: Overview of Major Differences between NSF and NIH Applications|

 |1:15pm||Optional Session Ends|

 |November 10, 2023|